Sensei-CHO/HomeCloud/README.md

   Project: 29223ea08b5d4ccf999fa697dc802dae
   Tags: []
 ```
-And the group has been deleted
+And the group has been deleted!

+:warning: WARNING :warning:

+I'VE ECOUNTERED SOME ISSUES BOOTSTRAPING A JUJU CONTROLLER ON MICROSTACK
+THE DOCUMENTATION CAN CHANGE